 Whether you’re a sole trader or you trade through and run your own company, you’ll create UK contractor bills for the work you do for your client or customer.
-Indeed, in this guide, we’ll research both how to invoice as a contractor and what needs to be on an invoice (UK) to your client.
+In this guide, we’ll research both how to invoice as a contractor and what needs to be on an invoice (UK) to your client.
 What’s more, we’ll consider an independent contractor invoice template (UK).

 Initial thoughts on your contractor invoice